Archi657/obsidian-notes/AWS/Services.md

 **Amazon Lex** build conversational interfaces using voice and text.
 **Amazon Textract** extracts text and data from scanned documents.
 **AWS DeepRacer** 1/18 scale race car that you can use to test reinforcement learning models **Amazon Q Developer** is a machine learning-powered code generator that provides you with code recommendations in real time.
 # IoT

 **Aws Ground Station**
+# Migration
 ## Snow Family
 **Snowcone** is a small, rugged, and secure edge computing and data transfer device.
 It features 2 CPUs, 4 GB of memory, and up to 14 TB of usable storage.